 Any email that reaches someone who is not part of your company gives an immediate representation of what you stand for.
 That includes the quality of your email signature.
 A shoddy design will mean a shoddy organization in the eyes of many people.

-Having an email signature accompanied by your company logo and contact details makes you look legitimate as a corporate organization and helps to build brand recognition among your contacts.
+Having an email signature accompanied by your company logo and contact details makes you look legitimate and helps to build brand recognition among your contacts.

 4. DON’T use custom fonts

 Some people think that choosing a ‘wacky’ font is a great way to showcase their individuality in an email signature.
 Invariably, it just makes them, and their organization, look very amateurish.

 You should always choose a font that closely matches the message body of your emails.
 If your organization uses Verdana, this should be the font you use in your signature.